 2. Get your spouse’s support

 The challenges of a blended family cannot be overcome if the two partners are not on the same page.
 Try and iron out the differences and list out the points of conflict well before blending the two families together.
-Ensure at least the bigger challenges and concerns have been sorted out before you move in together with your respective families.
+Ensure that at least the bigger challenges and concerns have been sorted out before you move in together with your respective families.

 Perhaps it would be prudent to ask your spouse to control or manage his or her side of the family when a conflict or difference of opinion arises.
 Also, keep him or her in the loop about the adjustment problems you and your kids may be facing and try to find solutions together.